 - Letter of Intent.
 A link is provided in the online application system to the Graduate-Application Review System (GARS) webpage where applicants must complete their Letter of Intent.
 All applicants must create an account on the GARS webpage to gain access.
 Applicants must sign the release of information declaration and complete the pre-set questions (each question has a character maximum of 1800).
 These questions are designed to describe your knowledge of occupational therapy and how your background (academic, professional, or personal) has prepared you for the OT program and ultimately the OT profession.
 If you have had academic struggles in the past or any other issues involving your academic history/transcript, you may include this information in the last question.
 The more information we have about an applicant, the better.
 Once the form is completed, a pdf must be generated and uploaded into the online application.
 Detailed instructions on how to access and complete the Letter of Intent on the GARS system can be found in the Department Checklist PDF, which is provided in the application under the header Documents.
 For any technical assistance or inquiries with GARS, please email: firstname.lastname@example.org

-- One set of transcripts in pdf format from each university, college, technical institute, etc. ever attended or are curently attending.
+- One set of original transcripts in pdf format from each university, college, technical institute, etc. ever attended or are currently attending.
 This includes transfer, exchange, graduate level, part-time, distance programs, general interest courses and spring/summer sessions, even though you may or may not have received transfer credit at another institution.
 Applicants are required to list each institution under the education section of their application, then scan and upload all transcripts (both sides of each page) to their application by the January 31st deadline.
 Therefore, it is important that you request a set of transcripts be sent to you from each institution well before the deadline.
 Transcripts that are dated more than six months old by the application deadline date will be deemed stale and unable to be reviewed.
 Transcripts marked 'Issued To Student' are acceptable.
 Photos of documents are not acceptable.
 Marksheets or lists of courses and grades are not acceptable.